sarsky/Mozzie/docs/source/Avionics.rst

 As a consequence of the integration of the various components into the avionics enclosure, including the pi Camera module and servo tilt mount, it was possible to use the mass of the enclosure to dampen the camera and FC from airframe and propulsion induced vibration.
-It considerably reduced the cabling complexity and cable use in the airframe which is a challenge for a small airframe, and also simplified the camera angle setup because the FC IMU was mounted on, and moved with, the same mechanical structure as the camera.
+It considerably reduced the cabling complexity and cable use in the airframe, which is a challenge for a small airframe, and also simplified the camera angle setup because the FC IMU was mounted on, and moved with, the same mechanical structure as the camera.

 ..
 Note::
-  The Avionics Enclosure build is divided up into a configuration and assembly sections.
+  The Avionics Enclosure build is divided up into configuration and assembly sections.
 It is advisable to complete the configuration setup and bench test the configuration components prior to assembling them into the Avionics Enclosure, to avoid having to disassemble the enclosure in order to diagnose a malfunction of misconfiguration.